 ACT THREE: SCENE ONE

-ARLEIGH: Her eyes fluttered open as she heard voices, someone was lightly slapping her awake.
-Sitting there with her feet and hands bound to a steel chair, tears streaming down her dirt-stained cheeks.
-Blindfolded she could smell the mold and mildew in the room.
+ARLEIGH: Her eyes fluttered open as she heard voices; someone was lightly slapping her awake.
+She was sitting there with her feet and hands bound to a steel chair, tears streaming down her dirt-stained cheeks.
+Blindfolded, she could smell the mold and mildew in the room.
 How could she be so stupid to think that Jax had returned to convince her to marry him?

 She had unbolted her door and swung it open after hearing the knock at the door.
-But, it wasn't Jax, it was two men and they had bolted into the townhouse with such force it threw her across the floor.
+But, it wasn't Jax, it was two men, and they had bolted into the townhouse with such force it threw her across the floor.
 The first man pinned her down on her stomach as he put his knee into her back and injected Rohypnol into her right arm.
-As she drifted off to sleep she recalled one of the men saying to be careful they didn't need her bruised up yet.
-Picking her up and slinging her over one shoulder they took the elevator down to the lobby where a van was waiting for them.
-The doorman was nowhere in sight; he had stepped out for a minute.
+As she drifted off to sleep, she recalled one of the men saying to be careful they didn't need her bruised up yet.
+Picking her up and slinging her over one shoulder, they took the elevator down to the lobby, where a van was waiting for them.
+The Doorman was nowhere in sight; he had stepped out for a minute.

 "Great, you gave her too much, you idiot."

 STRANGER #2: "No, I didn't, or maybe I did, she's a tiny thing, you said she was 5'6." about 180.
 She's at least 135, 140 at the most."